HackGT/challenge0002-submissions/README.md

 ## Description

 C++ has a metaprogramming feature called templates.
 For this challenge, we want you to use C++ templates in a _creative_ way.
 Build a programming language.
 Write a neat data-structure.
 Maybe even write a game?
-C++ template metaprogramming are Turing complete.
+C++ template metaprogramming is Turing complete.
 The sky is the limit.

 Here are some resources to get you started:
 - [C++ Templates](https://en.cppreference.com/w/cpp/language/templates)